Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 A plant-based diet needs to be globally adopted, and it needs to be adopted quickly.
 Research shows that without meat and dairy consumption, global farmland use could be reduced by more than 75%.
 That would be an area equivalent to the US, China, European Union and Australia combined — and we could still feed the world, in a better way.

 “Around 3 quarters of our land is used for animal agriculture, but that is only giving us about 18% of our global caloric need.
-The ultimate dream is that, with the land that we get back through converting animal agriculture to plant-based production, is that we would be able to re-wild a lot of that space.
+The ultimate dream is that, with the land that we get back through converting animal agriculture to plant-based production, we would be able to re-wild a lot of that space.
 We would be a lot of our trees and native ecosystems back.
 It is not something that needs to stay in the past.
 It is just about changing our habits,” said Chris Huriwai in our recent podcast interview.

 He then went on to say: “I think modern day veganism, the way that we live in this world having to rely on industrialized food systems – the closest way that we can get to living in that more indigenous way that is connected with the land, is to be eating plant-based foods.
 It is as simple as that for me.
 Going into the super market and buying plant-based foods is more aligned with me and my indigeneity than buying animal products that we know are incredibly more harmful to the environment, the thing that we are trying to connect more with.”